 There are two ways that will help you Upgrade Ubuntu.
 These are Terminal Method and Ubuntu Upgrade Manager Tool.
 When you will Upgrade Ubuntu, your third-party PPAs, and other software will be disabled.
 After completing Upgrade, you have to enable it manually.

-Terminal Upgrade: Terminal Upgrade is not so easy for the newbie users.
-Advanced user mainly gets the advantages from it.
-If it becomes difficult to you, you can skip Terminal Upgrade and try another one.
+Terminal Upgrade: Terminal Upgrade is not so easy for newbie users.
+The advanced user mainly gets the advantages from it.
+If it becomes difficult for you, you can skip Terminal Upgrade and try another one.
 The advanced user uses these commands below to Upgrade Ubuntu via Terminal Upgrade:

 - Open Terminal and type the following command to get the new releases:

 - Run the following command to start the upgrade process: